-A limit for ammonia and a seasonal limitation for E. coli has not been included since the receiving water is classified as a Class III stream according to the States Standards of Quality for Waters of the State.
+The facility discharges to an unnamed drainage to the Wild Rice River, which is classified as a Class III stream according to the North Dakota Standards of Quality for Waters of the State (NDAC Chapter 33.1-16-02.1), or Water Quality Standards (WQS).
+A limit for ammonia and a seasonal limitation for E. coli has not been included since the receiving water is classified as a Class III stream.
 Class III streams generally have low average flows with prolonged periods of no flow, which are of limited value for recreation and fish and aquatic biota during these periods.

-The North Dakota State Water Quality Standards (NDAC Chapter 33.1-16-02.1) are designed to protect existing water quality and preserve the beneficial uses of North Dakota's surface waters.
+The WQS are designed to protect existing water quality and preserve the beneficial uses of North Dakota's surface waters.
 Wastewater discharge permits must include conditions that ensure the discharge will meet the surface water quality standards.
-Water quality-based effluent limits may be based on a individual waste load allocation or on a waste load allocation developed during a basin wide total maximum daily load (TMDL) study.
+Water quality-based effluent limits may be based on an individual waste load allocation or on a waste load allocation developed during a basin wide total maximum daily load (TMDL) study.
 TMDLs result from a scientific study of the water body and are developed in order to reduce pollution from all sources.
-Currently there are no 303(d) or TMDL listings for this drainage.